 If for some reason you don't want to use Video Center, you can still show a video in your Event App by hosting it on an external site.
 Keep reading to learn more about this method.

-For external video hosting, we recommend one of these providers:
+For external video hosting, we recommend the following providers:

 • YouTube